evhub/coconut/DOCS.md

 ### Coconut Scripts

-To run a Coconut file as a script, Coconut provides the command `coconut-run` as an alias for `coconut --run --quiet` that also passes all additional command-line arguments to the script being run. `coconut-run` will quietly compile the file if it's been changed or use the existing compiled Python if it hasn't and then run that. `coconut-run` can be used in a Unix shebang to create a Coconut script with the following line:
+To run a Coconut file as a script, Coconut provides the command `coconut-run` as an alias for `coconut --run --quiet --target sys` that also passes all additional command-line arguments to the script being run. `coconut-run` will quietly compile the file if it's been changed or use the existing compiled Python if it hasn't and then run that. `coconut-run` can be used in a Unix shebang to create a Coconut script with the following line:
 ```bash
 #!/usr/bin/env coconut-run
 ```